tchlux/util/readme.md

 ## MODULES

 The following list links to the `readme.md` files contained within each module of the `util` package.
 This repository serves as the web-accessible documentation for this code.
-The most up-to-date documentation will always be in the comment block preceding a function or class.
+If this documentation seems wrong, the most up-to-date documentation is in the comment block preceding a function or class.

 #### [`util.approximate`](util/approximate#user-content-utilapproximate)